 Society of Family Planning Mentor Award

-Created in 2013, this award honors individuals or teams who have demonstrated dedication to supporting and furthering the careers of a new generation of academic clinicians or scholars in the field of family planning.
+Created in 2013, this award is for individuals or teams who have demonstrated dedication to supporting and furthering the careers of a new generation of clinicians or scholars in the field of family planning.
 The award was previously named after the first recipient, Dr. Robert A. Hatcher.

 • 2021: Danielle Bessett, PhD, MA